 10. Prepare for your down payment and closing expenses

 A large financial aspect that individuals may not think about when purchasing a home is the down payment.
 It may not always be reasonable for a family or individual to save up the total house price.
 A good rule of thumb is to try to save 20% of the total final cost of the house for a down payment.

 Aside from a down payment, you will need to prepare for closing costs.
 First-time home buyers may not be aware of the expenses associated with purchasing a home and closing on a home.
 According to Zillow, buyers will typically pay between 2 and 5 percent of the purchase for closing costs.

 Many costs are associated with closing, such as appraisals, home inspections, and homeowner’s insurance.
 While those are just a few, there are many more closing costs to be aware of.

-Interested in buying a car but know what questions to ask?
+🚗Planning on buying a car?
 Check out 10 Questions to Ask Before You Buy a Car.